 What is a life coach?

-While sharing similar elements, life coaching should not be confused with counselling.
-Counselling focuses on deep emotional healing and aims to discover how past events contribute to their clients' current problems.
-In comparison, life coaches focus on the future and aim to identify areas for self-improvement and encourage personal growth.
-Life coaches are not qualified to diagnose or treat health, or mental health, related issues.
+- Focus - Life coaches focus on the future and aim to identify areas for self-improvement and encourage personal growth.
+Life coaches are not qualified to diagnose or treat health, or mental health related issues.
+Meanwhile therapists focus on deep emotional healing and aim to discover how past events contribute to their clients' current problems.

 Do I need a degree to become a life coach?

-Life coaching is currently unregulated in the UK, meaning there are no specific entry qualifications and that pretty much anyone can call themselves a life coach.
+No, there are no specific entry requirements, meaning anyone can call themselves a life coach.
 However, as the number of practicing life coaches increases, clients are doing their research and seeking coaches with some formal training.

 Search postgraduate coaching courses.

-To become a successful life coach and to reassure clients that you're trained to a high standard, consider taking a life coach training course that is accredited by professional coaching associations such as:
+Yes.
+Becoming a certified life coach reassures clients that you're trained to a high standard.
+To achieve this, consider taking a life coach course that is accredited by professional associations such as:

 All of the following organisations run courses accredited by at least one of the above associations.